Differentiating EDRs from the Background Magnetopause Current Sheet: A Statistical Study: Open Research

 \section{Open Research}

-The MMS data used in this study is publicly available at https://lasp.colorado.edu/mms/sdc/public/datasets/ from the FPI, and FIELDS datasets.
-The averaged MMS crossing data as well as the data used to create the histograms in Figures \ref{fig:Jcurl_Hist} - \ref{fig:velocityHist}, from the 225 dayside magnetopause crossings and 26 EDR events, is available through a Harvard Dataverse public database: https://doi.org/10.7910/DVN/UEDWO9.
+The MMS data used in this study is publicly available from the FPI and FIELDS datasets provided at the MMS Science Data Center, Laboratory for Atmospheric and Space Physics (LASP), University of Colorado Boulder \cite{MMS_dataset}.
+The averaged MMS crossing data as well as the data used to create the histograms in Figures \ref{fig:Jcurl_Hist} - \ref{fig:velocityHist}, from the 225 dayside magnetopause crossings and 26 EDR events, is available through a Harvard Dataverse public database \cite{Beedle_dataset}.

 \acknowledgments The MMS current sheet database was created by Goetz Paschmann and Stein Haaland, and further developed by the International Space Science Institute Team 442, “Study of the physical processes in magnetopause and magnetosheath current sheets using a large MMS database".
 We thank them as well as the entire MMS team and instrument leads for the data access and support.
 We also thank Jim Drake, Li-Jen Chen, and Jason Shuster for our conversations regarding EDR simulations and EDR structure.
 We also thank the pySPEDAS team for their support and data analysis tools.
 This research was supported by the NASA Magnetospheric Multiscale Mission in association with NASA contract NNG04EB99C.
 J. M. H. B. and V. M. U. were supported through the cooperative agreement 80NSSC21M0180.